Drone warfare: Russo–Ukrainian war (2022–present)

-During the Russo-Ukrainian war, both sides used drones in combat and for reconnaissance, and drones played an important role in long-range bombing attacks and supporting ground assaults and offensives.
-Ukrainian forces extensively used the Turkish-made Bayraktar TB2 drone throughout the conflict in strikes against Russian forces.
+The Russo-Ukrainian war that began in 2022 is recognized as "the world's first drone war" due to both Russian and Ukrainian armies heavily integrating drones into daily combat and reconnaissance tasks, including for long-range bombing attacks and supporting ground assaults and offensives.
+In the early months of the war, Ukrainian forces extensively used the Turkish-made Bayraktar TB2 UCAV to conduct strikes against Russian forces.
 Russian forces meanwhile launched waves of Iranian HESA Shahed 136 drones during the October 2022 missile strikes on Ukraine.
+Ukraine and Russia have since developed their own one-way attack drones for both tactical and strategic-level attacks.
 The main roles of drones in the war, however, are in reconnaissance and artillery spotting.
-Russian sources claimed to have used a "Stupor anti-drone rifle" to jam the radio controls of Ukrainian drones.
+The ubiquity of drones spurred the development of anti-drone tactics; for example Russian sources claimed to have used a "Stupor anti-drone rifle" to jam the radio controls of Ukrainian drones.
+In 2024, Ukraine became the first country in the world to create a military branch dedicated to drone warfare, known as the Unmanned Systems Forces, Russia followed suit in 2025 with the creation of the Unmanned Systems Forces of Russia.